Missing information?

 More information

-Cpl Irving Fabricant attended high school for 2 years and was a semiskilled mechanic and repairman, motor vehicles before he joined the National Guard on 24 February 1941.Without any tank support, B Troop was ordered to attack a dug-in German position in the woods east and just south of Bastogne.
-The attack failed an it suffered ten men killed and seventeen wounded.
-Eventually it took a much stronger force to drive the enemy from the woods.
+Cpl Irving Fabricant was a mechanic before he joined the National Guard on 24 February 1941.Without any tank support, B Troop was ordered to attack a dug-in German position in the woods east and just south of Bastogne.
+The attack failed, and it suffered ten men killed and seventeen wounded.
+Eventually, it took a much stronger force to drive the enemy from the woods.

 Source of information: Peter Schouteten, www.abmc.gov, www.wwiimemorial.com, www.archives.gov – WWII Enlistment Record, www.ancestry.com - Headstone and Interment Record / Ford Family Tree / Cook County Illinois Marriage Index, www.findagrave.com, www.super6th.org